peilinye/tp/docs/UserGuide.md

 Format: `checkin ROOM_INDEX g/GUEST_INDEX [g/GUEST_INDEX]...`

-<div markdown="span" class="alert alert-primary">:bulb: **Tip:**
+<div markdown="span" class="alert alert-primary">:bulb: **Tip:** <br/>
 1. A room can have more than one guest.<br/>
 2. If you cannot check in guests to a room, check that the room index and guest index(es) are the ones you can see on the panels.
 Otherwise use the command `list rooms` and `list guests` to show all rooms and guests.
+3. You can also use the room number itself to check in.
+If you are unsure of what this means, refer to the last example below.
 </div>

-<div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
+<div markdown="span" class="alert alert-warning">:exclamation: **Caution:** <br/>
-However, you cannot check in the same guest to multiple rooms.
+1. However, you cannot check in the same guest to multiple rooms. <br/>
+2. Advanced users can edit the JSON such that a guest can be checked in and checked out at the same time, but this is not the intended use of the application.
 </div>

 The indexes refer to the index numbers shown in the displayed guest/room list.

 Examples:
 * `checkin 5 g/1`
 * `checkin 3 g/2 g/3 g/6` ![checkin3](images/Checkin3.png)
+* `checkin 001 g/1`

 #### Checking out of a room : `checkout`